 - OSI is a 7 layered network model.
 All the layers work individually.
 They do not affect other layers.

-- OSI Model supports both connection-oriented services and connectionless services.
+- It supports both connection-oriented services and connectionless services.

-- It guides network administrators to decide the necessary hardware and software to build their network healthy.
+- It guides network administrators in deciding the necessary hardware and software to build their network healthily.

 - It helps to teach the working of a network to others.

-- It helps to troubleshoot with ease; As a network administrator, it helps to recognize defects more quickly.
+- It helps troubleshoot easily; As a network administrator, it helps recognize defects more quickly.

-In earlier days, when this model got introduced at that time, there was a problem with connectivity.
+In earlier days, when this model was introduced, there was a problem with connectivity.
 Some models already exist.
-But it wasn’t easy to connect with a different model when it comes to computers’ connectivity.
+But connecting with a different model regarding computers’ connectivity wasn’t easy.
 To solve this problem, one standard model got introduced, which is nothing but the OSI Model.
-Now each network device is getting created on the basis of this model.
+Now each network device is getting created based on this model.

 It is a key part of networking.
-Therefore, all specifications mentioned in this model are getting followed by all the software and hardware devices.
+All software and hardware devices follow the specifications mentioned in this model.

-If we see in the computer world, networking is never-ending technology.
-In computers, every aspect network plays a very important role.
-If you desire to make a career in computer networks, Then there is a never-ending demand for network administrators.
-Knowing this model thoroughly, you get command of the overall networking concept.
-With this advantage, this work is also interesting.
+If we see at the computer world, networking is never-ending technology.
+In computers, every aspect network plays a vital role.
+If you desire to make a career in computer networks, there is a never-ending demand for network administrators.
+Knowing this model thoroughly, you understand the overall networking concept.
+With this advantage, this work is also enjoyable.
 Every time we are working on this, something called real-time with networks.

-OSI Model is must known to every computer engineer as it is a basic and mandatory technology to work with networks.
+OSI Model must be known to every computer engineer as it is an essential and mandatory technology to work with networks.
 Some theories also state that networking is the technology that comes with job security.
-So at the starting of your career, it is good practice to know this Model.
+So at the start of your career, it is good practice to know this model.

 This has been a guide to the OSI Model.
-Here we discuss the 7 Layers, Working, Advantages, Need and Uses, respectively.
+Here we discuss the 7 layers, working, advantages, need, and uses.
 You can also go through our other suggested articles to learn more –